ARTbio/GalaxyKickStart/README.md

 The install.sh file will:
  - install git, mercurial, pip, virtualenv, ansible (at least version 1.8), vagrant and virtualbox SO packages on Debian distributions.
- - install ansible roles for galaxy servers (galaxyprojectdotorg.galaxy and ANXS.postgresql).
  - create the instalation directory for the Vagrant box ($HOME/ansible-artimed/galaxy_vm/).
  - git clone this galaxy server playbook for vagrant provision procedure.
  - do a vagrant up to deploy the box.

-If you want to skip these steps please download the Vagrantfile and galaxy.yml provided in this repo and install the necessary packages and roles listed above and do a "vagrant up".
+If you want to skip these steps please download the Vagrantfile and galaxy.yml provided in this repo and install the necessary packages listed above and do a "vagrant up".
 Note that Vagrantfile and galaxy.yml must be on the same directory to work.

 # Running Galaxy
 To run galaxy you have to "ssh" to the box, cd to the galaxy directory and do "sh run.sh".
-Galaxy should be running on the default port (8080), listening all network cards and the admin user is artimed@gmail.com.
+Galaxy is configured to run on the default port (8080), to monitor all network cards and the admin user is artimed@gmail.com.
 Galaxy database is labeled as galaxy with owner galaxy.

 If you want to redo the process "cd" to the box directory (where the Vagrantfile is) and do the following steps:
 ```